eileenlyly/STA250HW2/hadoop/ReadMe.md

 Then I wrote a simple R code to calculate the mean, sd and median.
 Set DFS Block Size
 ---------
+I have only one computer available so I can only apply single-node cluster.
+But I can adjust the number of maps to increase efficiency.
 The number of maps is driven by the number of DFS blocks in the input files.
 Here I adjust DFS block size to adjust the number of maps.
 The default block size for Hadoop is 128 MB.
 By modifying `hdfs-site.xml`, we can set it to any size we want (in byte).
 Note that this value must be a multiplier of 512 (the default size of io.bytes.per.checksum), or hadoop will throw the exception `"block size should be a multiple of io.bytes.per.checksum"`.
 For example, we can set DFS block size to be 32MB by adding the following lines between the `configuration` tag.
 ```
 <property>